Imports

 You can think of an import as being replaced by the content of the imported file.
 The producer.cif file contains only its own content, while the consumer.cif file contains the contents of both files, due to the use of the import.

 If one CIF specification is merged into another CIF specification, the names of the declarations in both CIF specifications must be different.
-It is not allowed to have declarations with the same name in multiple CIF specifications.
+In general, it is not allowed to have declarations with the same name in multiple CIF specifications.
 For instance, in the example above, if the provide event were declared in both CIF specifications, the imports would be invalid.
 Exceptions to this rule are discussed in one of the next lessons, which explains the relation between imports and groups.